adnandata7/Data-Science/README.md

 # Data-Science
-Here are the some Assignments related Data Science
+Here are the some Assignments related to Data Science